Bedrock-OSS/bedrock-wiki/docs/commands/block-entities.md

 ## Rotations & Alignments

-> Note: These rotation commands are to be executed only once through a command block.
+> Note: These rotation commands (when item placed in main hand) are to be executed only once through a command block.

 <Spoiler title="Full MBE">